Flat Rate Pricing Introduction

 Here’s a tip for those of you that use flat rate software like Flat Rate Plus (the flat rate pricing software I developed).
 Ask your service technicians to place a light pen mark next to every task they use from their flat rate pricing book.
 After one year, inactivate any tasks that you have not used and reprint the books them.
 I would not include a flat rate repair unless you sell it five or six times per year.

-No Training, No Ownership
+No Flat Rate Pricing Training, No Flat Rate Ownership

 You can’t just buy a flat rate pricing book or software and drop on someone’s desk.
 That’s what many contractors I have worked with did.
 There were no pre-purchase discussions and no post purchase training.

 You need to get “buy in” from your service technicians and other coworkers.
 You’ll get this by discussing flat rate pricing with them and explaining why you switched or are considering the switch from time and materials.
 You must explain how flat rate service will benefit them as well as benefit the customer.